 Rights Responsibilities 9 You have the right to expect that the hospital will give you necessary health services to the best of its ability.
 Treatment, referral or transfer may be recommended.
-If a transfer is recommended or requested, you will be informed of risks, benefits and alternatives.
+If transfer is recommended or requested, you will be informed of risks, benefits, and alternatives.
 You will not be transferred until the other institution agrees to accept you.
 In the event of a disaster, you may be evacuated to another facility.
 The facility will be selected based on your condition and the services available.
 You have a responsibility to make reasonable requests for service.
 10 You have the right to reasonable continuity of care during hospitalization and appropriate follow-up after your discharge.
 You share the responsibility to cooperate in arranging for continued care and appropriate follow-up.
 11 You have the right to be told of realistic care alternatives when hospital care is no longer appropriate.
 Your health depends not just on your hospital care but also, in the long term, on the decisions you make in your daily life.
 You are responsible for recognizing the effect of lifestyle on your personal health.
-12 You have the right to ask and be informed about the existence of business relationships among the hospital, educational institutions, other health care providers or payers.
+12 You have the right to ask and be informed about the existence of business relationships among the hospital, educational institutions, other health care providers, or payers.
 You have a responsibility to make a reasonable evaluation of these relationships.
 13 You have the right to consent or decline to take part in research involving your care.
 If you choose not to take part, you will receive the most effective care the hospital otherwise provides.
 You have a responsibility to consider the benefits of involvement in any research that your doctor might propose.
 14 You have the right to know about hospital rules that affect you and your treatment.
 You have a responsibility to read and follow hospital rules.
 15 You have the right to be informed about estimated hospital charges and payment methods.
 You are responsible for providing information for insurance and working with the hospital to arrange payment when needed.
-16 You have the right to know about the availability of hospital resources, such as patient representatives or advocates, the patient grievance process or ethics committee that can help you resolve problems and questions about your hospital stay and care.
+16 You have the right to know about the availability of hospital resources, such as patient representatives or advocates, patient grievance process, or ethics committee that can help you resolve problems and questions about your hospital stay and care.
 You are responsible for making wise use of hospital resources.
 17 You have the right to access protective services, which include guardianship and advocacy services, conservatorship, and adult and child protective services.
 You are responsible for making wise use of these services.
-18 You have the right to be free from mental and physical abuse, neglect or harassment.
-You have the responsibility to report abuse, neglect or harassment.
-19 You have the right to choose who visits you, and have your visitors be allowed full and equal visitation privileges regardless of disability, age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, ethnicity, socioeconomic status, veteran status, family status or other protected classes.
+18 You have the right to be free from mental and physical abuse, neglect, or harassment.
+You have the responsibility to report abuse, neglect, or harassment.
+19 You have the right to choose who visits you, and have your visitors be allowed full and equal visitation privileges regardless of race, age, color, national origin, ethnicity, culture, language, socioeconomic status, religion, sex, gender identity, gender expression, sexual orientation, or disability.
 You are responsible for communicating your wishes regarding visitation to your caregivers.